PUBLICATIONS

 FENCED OFF: MEASURING GROWING RESTRICTIONS ON RESOURCE ACCESS FOR SMALLHOLDERS IN THE ARGENTINE CHACO

-del Giorgio, Olivia; Messager, Mathis L.; le Polain de Waroux, Yann
+Olivia del Giorgio, Mathis L. Messager, Yann le Polain de Waroux

 The rapid expansion of commodity agriculture worldwide has led to land use changes that are threatening forest ecosystems and the millions of people worldwide that are dependent on them.
 Forest-dwelling smallholders are facing pressures due to changes in land control, notably through the privatization and enclosure of natural resources.
 Consequently, the impacts of agricultural expansion go well beyond the limits of deforested areas.
 Yet the spatial extent of agricultural impacts on smallholders has been mostly measured through deforestation.
 We propose a novel approach for capturing the complex livelihood impacts of gradual changes in resource control dynamics along commodity frontiers.
 We apply this approach in the Argentine Gran Chaco, a region that has experienced amongst the highest global rates of deforestation for agriculture.
 Our findings suggest that access to natural resources has been reduced far beyond what would be expected if only looking at deforestation, and that the degree to which access has decreased differs between livelihoods.
 As such, this study highlights the fact that forest smallholders are likely facing pressures to shift livelihood strategies well in advance of the actual conversion of forest in their immediate vicinity.